AndrewJBateman/angular-nasa-api/README.md

 # Angular NASA API

 * App using Angular 8, to view data from the official [NASA API](https://api.nasa.gov/index.html#getting-started).
+Uses Angular Material Card to display image with buttons and credit text below.

 *** Note: to open web links in a new window use: _ctrl+click on link_**